pantheon-systems/documentation/source/content/guides/composer-convert-from-empty.md

 integration: [--]
 ---

-Use this guide to convert an empty upstream Drupal 8 site to use Composer to manage deployments and dependencies, then switch from `empty` to the new Integrated Composer `drupal-composer-managed` upstream while remaining on Drupal 8.
+Use this guide to convert an empty upstream Drupal site to use Composer to manage deployments and dependencies, then switch from `empty` to the new Integrated Composer `drupal-composer-managed` upstream while remaining on Drupal.

 <Partial file="drupal/see-landing.md" />